kamadae/cautious-doodle/README.md

     python main.py

 This will start a very small top-down demo.
-Use ``WASD`` keys to move your character around a 5x5 grid.
+First you will be asked for your character's name and class.
+Use ``WASD`` keys to move your hero around a 5x5 grid.
 Pick up the potion lying on the ground and walk into the goblin to trigger a battle.
 The combat plays out automatically once an encounter occurs.
 Stepping on certain tiles will transition you to another ``Area`` such as the interior of a building before returning outside.

-While moving, a simple text HUD displays your current HP and level.
+While moving, a simple text HUD displays your current HP, level and current coordinates so you always know where you are on the map.

 ## Playtesting